starknet-edu/starknetbook/camp_2/README.md

 Let's run `protostar init` to initialize a Protostar project.
 It asks us to indicate the following:

-- `project directory name`: What is the directory's name where your project is located?
+- `project directory name`: What is the directory name where your project is located?

 This is what the structure of our project looks like: